-D. Pra ctical and/or professional skills D. Teaching, learning and assessment methods Students graduating from the WD pathway should be able to: nts graduating from the WD pathway should be able to: Teaching and Learning Methodology: 1.
-2. 3.
-Design and develop responsive web solutions.
-Create, integrate, maintain and optimize advanced webbased systems for different usages.
-Plan and organize themselves and their work Practical and professional skills are developed through the teaching and supplementary materials and communication with the tutors.
-In some modules a hands-on approach allows students to develop practical skills in the context of programming and software packages.
-J. appropriately; keep systematic records of work in progress and outcomes.
-Assessment Methodology: Practical skills are assessed by tutor marked assignments and 4.
-Evaluate and improve the development of web based systems and portals through an iterative process. examinable component.
-The project module, TM471, provides students opportunity to design and develop a practical computer 5.
-Evaluate the Key Performance Indicators of interactive design. science application as part of their study.
-Some professional skills are developed but not directly assessed.
-(Please refer to Section-9 of 6.
-Consider important issues such as risk and complexity in their work. this document for details on assessments)
+- 1. Design and develop responsive web solutions. - 2.
+Create, integrate, maintain and optimize advanced webbased systems for different usages. - 3.
+Plan and organize themselves and their work appropriately; keep systematic records of work in progress and outcomes. - 4.
+Evaluate and improve the development of web based systems and portals through an iterative process. - 5.
+Evaluate the Key Performance Indicators of interactive design. - 6.
+Consider important issues such as risk and complexity in their work.